So,

 I knew that he cared.

-I had so many memories on that couch and I stood there in the
+I had so many memories on that couch and I stood there in the doorway and watched it burn

 and my father didn't even care.